 In New York City you have to be awfully careful about getting baby-sitters.
 You just don’t know what might happen.
 My sister’s girlfriend was sitting in the subway one day when she heard two women discussing the kids they stay with and how they handled them.
 She heard one of them say, “I just take them into the kitchen and give them just a

-Origins: The oldest print sightings of "Gassing the kid to quiet him" tales we know of date to the early 1950s, but folks recollect having heard these stories as far back as the 1920s and 1930s.
+Origins: The oldest printed references to “Gassing the kids to quiet them” tales we know of so far date to the early 1950s, but some of our readers recollect having heard these stories as far back as the 1920s and 1930s.

 This story is often trotted out by those intent upon stressing the need to properly supervise childcare providers.

 In 2013, in a possible instance of ostension,

 an event somewhat similar to the legend was reported in real life when Tammy Eppley, a childcare worker at a home-based daycare in Westerville, Ohio, was accused of regularly dosing six of her charges with Benadryl, an antihistamine allergy medicine that can leave users drowsy, and Melatonin, a hormone and sleep aid.
 Eppley has been charged with six misdemeanor counts of endangering children.

 Barbara “no propane, no gain” Mikkelson

 Sightings: In the 1977 Marilyn French novel The Women’s Room, the character named Bliss admits to drugging her children with tranquilizers when her married lover is coming over.